Thinking Of Buying A DTG Printer? Here Are 5 Reasons Why You Shouldn’t Get One

 001 3 1

-For example, if you don’t clean your print head daily, the ink will clog it up, and you will have to spend hundreds of dollars on replacing them altogether.
+For example, if you don’t clean the print head(s) daily, the inks can end up clogging it up, and you will have to spend hundreds of dollars on replacing them altogether.

 Another thing to note is that the white ink bottles need to be shaken before usage.
 This is because white ink contains titanium dioxide that doesn’t stay emulsified for long, and the solids will sink to the bottom of the bottle.
 If you don’t shake them well, the solids will be pulled through the print heads, and it will cost you a lot more than just ruined print heads.
-We’re talking about wasted shirts with streaky or muddy prints, which costs you time and money.
+We’re talking about wasted shirts with streaky or muddy prints, inevitably costing you time and money.

 3. Slow Production Speed